haskell-org/summer-of-haskell/content/index.md

 [CodeWorld](http://code.world/) is an educational project that blends mathematics and Haskell programming into a visual playground.
 Chris Smith has volunteered to fund two students to work on CodeWorld in particular.

+[Digital Asset](http://digitalasset.com/) provides Distributed Ledger solutions for financial institutions globally.
+They have developed a pure, typed, functional, domain specific language for writing contracts, called DAML.
+They are a proud sponsor of the Summer of Haskell and contribute broadly to the Haskell community.

 [Facebook](http://facebook.com/) uses Haskell in its [anti-abuse infrastructure](https://code.facebook.com/posts/745068642270222/fighting-spam-with-haskell/),